British skies could become a dangerous place in future with unmanned drones increasingly crossing flight paths with commercial aircraft.

 National Air Traffic Services (NATS) hopes to reduce the risk with the release of a new mobile app called Drone Assist to help amateur aviators navigate their drones.

-Drone Assist is the product of a partnership between air traffic control provider NATS, the handlers of 2.3 million flights in 2015, and Altitude Angel, a British company behind a cloud plaftorm that connects drones with their environment in an ecosystem it calls "The Internet of Flying Things".
+Drone Assist is the product of a partnership between air traffic control provider NATS, the handlers of 2.3 million flights in 2015, and Altitude Angel, a British company behind a cloud platform that connects drones with their environment in an ecosystem it calls "The Internet of Flying Things".

 "We found a lot of drone operators didn't know too much about the airspace, so we wanted to develop an app to educate people on where they can, or where they should or should not fly," NATS drone lead Phil Binks told Techworld.